saltgz/saltgz.github.io/_posts/2019-04-30-tutorial-ml.md

 ---
-title: Data Mining Principles and Machine Learning Tutorial with WEKA
+title: Data Mining and Machine Learning with WEKA
 categories: education
 ---